corey-rosamond/ProfitLens/DEPLOYMENT_CHECKLIST.md

 1. **Transparency is Core**: Never compromise on honest data disclosure
 2. **User Trust**: Better to admit limitations than fake precision
 3. **Continuous Improvement**: Regular updates based on feedback
-4. **API Monitoring**: Check SellerSprite API status regularly
+4. **Honesty First**: Always disclose we use estimates, not real-time data
 5. **Fee Updates**: Amazon changes fees quarterly - stay current

 ## 🆘 Troubleshooting

-### If API calls fail:
+### If users ask about real-time data:
-- Verify API key is correct
+- Explain no free APIs exist
-- Check rate limits
+- Show our ±30% accuracy disclaimer
-- Confirm account status
+- Suggest paid tools if they need precision
-- Fall back to estimates with clear disclaimer
+- Emphasize our transparency approach

 ### If calculations seem wrong:
 - Review fee tables for updates